digitallysavvy/group-video-chat/Guide.md

 Moving down the list, we see the `user-published` event.
 This is triggered when a remote user sends their audio/video streams into a channel.
 This event will get triggered when a client joins a channel with existing users who are sending out audio and video streams.
 Conversely, when a user stops sending an audio or video stream the `user-unpublished` event is triggered.

-When a new remote video or audio track is detected, we'll want to subscribe to that track using the Agora `cleint`.
-Regardless of `mediaType` (audio/video) we'll want to play the remote track, so for audio tracks we'll play them directly but if the remote track is a video we'll want to play it on a specific div.
-So add a check to play the remote video on either the full-screen div or create a new div in the `remote-video-container` using [`createRemoteUserDiv()`](agora-live-video.js?plain=1#L283).
-When we can the `.play()` on the `user.videoTrack` we pass in the div ID and the Agora SDK appends the video element with the video stream and plays it.
+When a new remote video or audio track is detected, we'll want to subscribe to that track using the Agora `client`.
+Regardless of `mediaType` (audio/video), we'll want to play the remote track, so for audio tracks, we'll play them directly, but if the remote track is a video, we'll want to play it on a specific div.
+So, add a check to play the remote video on either the full-screen div or create a new div in the `remote-video-container` using [`createRemoteUserDiv()`](agora-live-video.js?plain=1#L283).
+Then we can call `.play()` on the `user.videoTrack` we pass in the div ID, and the Agora SDK appends the video element with the video stream and plays it.

 When a user unpublishes their stream, Agora will stop playback of the audio and video tracks and will remove the video elements from the DOM, but in the case of video streams, we'll want to update the UI to either remove the user's div from the `remote-video-container` using [`removeRemoteUserDiv`](agora-live-video.js?plain=1#L305) or if the full-screen user unpublished, display a different user in the full-screen div.